 AwardWallet receives compensation from advertising partners for links on the blog.
 Terms Apply to the offers listed on this page.
+Enrollment is required for select Amex benefits.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.

 Credit Cards Offering Purchase Protection Policies

 Mastercard and Visa both offer purchase protection policies.
-However, it's up to individual card issuers to decide how the plan is implemented, and the level of coverage.
+However, it's up to individual card issuers to decide how the plan is implemented and the level of coverage.
 Meanwhile, American Express generally offers purchase protection on most of its cards.

-Credit Provider | Cards Offering Purchase Protection | Max Claim Value | Claim Window | Example of Policy |
+Issuing Bank | Cards Offering Purchase Protection | Maximum Claim Value | Claim Window | Example of Policy |

 ---|---|---|---|---|

-American Express | Amex provides purchase protection across 58 credit and charge cards - you can find links to each card's policy in the linked page on Amex's website | Between $1,000 and $10,000 per covered incident depending on the card held - all cards cover up to $50,000 in claims per year | 90 days | American Express Purchase Protection Policies |
+American Express | Amex provides purchase protection across 58 credit and charge cards.
+You can find links to each card's policy in the linked page on Amex's website.
+Many of Amex's premium cards also include lost items in this policy, while those with lower annual fees don't cover lost items. | Between $1,000 and $10,000 per covered incident, depending on the card held.
+All cards cover up to $50,000 in claims per year. | 90 days | American Express Purchase Protection Policies |

-Barclays | Most Barclays personal and co-brand cards provide the same purchase protection policy (marketed as Purchase Assurance) - see your guide to benefits for more details | A maximum of $1,000 per loss and a total of $50,000 per 12 month period | 90 days | Arrival Plus Guide to Benefits |
+Barclays | Most Barclays personal and co-branded cards provide the same purchase protection policy (marketed as Purchase Assurance); see your guide to benefits for more details | A maximum of $1,000 per loss and a total of $50,000 per 12-month period. | 90 days | Arrival Plus Guide to Benefits |

-Capital One | Capital One's purchase protection is marketed as Purchase Security, and only covers Visa Signature and Visa Signature Business cards | A maximum of $500 per claim and $50,000 per cardholder | 90 days | Capital One Guide to Benefits |
+Capital One | Capital One's purchase protection is marketed as Purchase Security; it only covers Visa Signature and Visa Signature Business cards. | A maximum of $500 per claim and $50,000 per cardholder. | 90 days | Capital One Guide to Benefits |

-U.S. Bank | Covers U.S. Bank issued Visa Signature® cards | A maximum of $500.00 per claim and $50,000 per cardholder | 90 days | U.S. Bank Visa Signature Purchase Security |
+U.S. Bank | Covers U.S. Bank-issued Visa Signature® cards. | A maximum of $500 per claim and $50,000 per cardholder | 90 days | U.S. Bank Visa Signature Purchase Security |

-Wells Fargo | Not all Wells Fargo cards offer purchase protection policies and coverage differs between cards, check your card's Guide to Benefits linked in our AwardWallet masterlist | Between $500 and $1,000 per covered incident depending on the card held, up to $50,000 in claims per year - not all Wells Fargo credit cards provide Purchase Protection. | 90 days | Master list of Guides to Benefits |
+Wells Fargo | Not all Wells Fargo cards offer purchase protection policies, and coverage differs between cards.
+Check your card's Guide to Benefits linked in our AwardWallet master list | Between $500 and $1,000 per covered incident, depending on the card held, and up to $50,000 in claims per year.
+Not all Wells Fargo credit cards provide Purchase Protection. | 90 days | Master list of Guides to Benefits |

-What Purchases Are Excluded from Purchase Protection?
+What Purchases Are Excluded From Purchase Protection?

 - Animals, plants, perishables, and consumables